Phase transitions in the frustrated Ising ladder with stoquastic and nonstoquastic catalysts

-We employ theoretical and numerical tools, i.e., the real-space renormalization group (RG) method and the density-matrix renormalization group (DMRG) method, to study the structure of the phase diagram with and without $XX$ catalysts of both signs (stoquastic and non-stoquastic).
-We find that the phase diagrams obtained by the two methods are qualitatively consistent with each other and conclude that the $XX$-type catalysts, both stoquastic and non-stoquastic, keep the order of the phase transition intact.
-This is the first example where the role of stoquastic and non-stoquastic catalysts is revealed systematically in a low-dimensional system which exhibits a first-order phase transition with a change of the topological structure.
+We employ theoretical and numerical tools, i.e., the real-space renormalization group (RG) method and the density-matrix renormalization group (DMRG) method, to study the structure of the phase diagram with and without $XX$ catalysts of both signs (stoquastic and nonstoquastic).
+We find that the phase diagrams obtained by the two methods are qualitatively consistent with each other and conclude that the $XX$-type catalysts, both stoquastic and nonstoquastic, keep the order of the phase transition intact.
+This is the first example where the role of stoquastic and nonstoquastic catalysts is revealed systematically in a low-dimensional system that exhibits a first-order phase transition with a change of the topological structure.

 This paper is organized as follows: In the next section we formulate the problem and describe the known properties of the model system.
 In Sec.~\ref{sec.rsrg} we analyze the problem via the real-space RG method.
 The results of extensive numerical computations are explained in Sec.~\ref{sec.dmrg} and are compared with those from the real-space RG method.
 We conclude in Sec.~\ref{sec.conc}.
 Additional technical details are given in the Appendices.